castral02/frag_af/variation_3/variation_3_instructions.md

 # Variation 3
 Variation 3 is a XGBoost Trained Model which classifies different fragments to No Pass, Low, Medium, or High Priority to discover dominant negative fragment.
 The data is based off of this [paper](https://www.cell.com/cell-systems/pdfExtended/S2405-4712(21)00157-5).
-To look at the DataFrame, [click here](library_dnf.csv).

 We developed this depending on the previous models and what features are most prominent in similarity between each classification.
 We noticed that the most consistently accurate model is always filtered with mpDockQ/pDockQ score.
 From there, we grabbed features of ipTM and other interface structural features to help with the classifcation.